Resources: Community

 Each county has a Local Coordinating Council (LCC), which is the planning and coordinating body for addressing alcohol and other drug problems.
 Members include volunteers from a variety of organizations including education, treatment, social services, and local police.

-2-1-1 is a free and confidential service that helps Hoosiers across Indiana find the local resources they need.
-We’re here for you 24 hours a day, 7 days a week.
+2-1-1 is a free and confidential service that helps Hoosiers across Indiana find the local resources they need – 24 hours a day, 7 days a week.

 The toolkit was developed to help Marion County residents find transportation resources, 211 and Managed Care Coverage are available statewide.